 Everyone can use some motivation to exercise and eat healthfully.
 Here are some PCOS-friendly gadgets that can help you keep your health on track.

-- A Fitbit can help women with PCOS track steps, exercise, sleep and food intake as well as set reminders for medications or supplements.
+- A Fitbit can help women with PCOS track steps, exercise, sleep and food intake as well as set reminders for medications.